Adexandria/AutoMapify_Lib/README.md

 # Automapify
-This dotnet library facilitates object mapping without the need for service setup or configuration.
+This dotnet library facilitates object mappings without the need for service setup or configuration.

 ### Basic Usage
 There are two methods for utilizing this tool: Attributes and Configuration